Identify Mouse Feces (Poop)

-What Does Mouse Feces Look Like?
+What Do Mouse Droppings Look Like?

 Most droppings from house mice, deer mice, and white-footed mice share characteristics and become hard and dry after a few hours.
 The amount and frequency of new pellets can often be used to determine the size of mouse infestations.